Snowager alert!

 Job Mechanics: In-Depth Analysis

-Over a two week period in April 2020, Jellyneo collected over 10k Super Jobs and over 11k Basic Jobs for some deeper analysis.
+Between January 2022 and July 2024, Jellyneo collected over 278k Super Jobs and over 38k Basic Jobs for some deeper analysis.
 The collection was not automated, meaning we weren't able to collect even close to all jobs in the time frame, and not always immediately after a refresh.
 This means some of the most profitable jobs are likely slightly underrepresented since they get taken quickly, so keep this in mind when reviewing some of these statistics!

 Base Rewards: Basic Jobs